mhadidg/mhadidg.github.io/content/posts/living-coding/index.md

 ### Edit #2

 Another [powerful comment on HN] which brings a whole new dimension to the conversation.
-If you have any thoughts, please leave a comment there.

 > I am working on a documentary film on the software engineering interview process, [Computer Silenced], which is
 > feature length extension of my project Whiteboard Challenge(R).
 This film focuses on this exact issue, but more